profjdbayliss/accessDenied/README.md

 - Explain WHY or HOW you would protect or lose a facility beyond what the cards say.
 If there is a reason a card that ordinarily doesn’t counter a facility might in a specific situation, argue your case.
 Note: it helps to have a neutral referee if you’re going to do that.
 - Explain different reasons a facility would be put offline outside of what the cards say.
-- Got a new attack/defense in mind?
+- Have a new attack/defense in mind?
 Replace some of the cards with your new attack/defense (the game comes with the ability to do a pdf with cards OR make new digital cards) and make sure to explain it when players come across it.
 Both players can have fun coming up with the attacks they think would work the best along with mitigations to counter those attacks.